Xaerxess/xaerxess.github.io/source/_posts/2014-06-27-more-agile-than-java-keynotes-from-33rd-degree-2014.markdown

 Now I can see why conference budget is important for companies which want to have great coders - meeting other enthusiasts, Open Source communities' members, "charging batteries" with motivating creativity talks - all this gave me something I was missing and I hadn't even knew.

 I was sitting in hallway alone, just twenty minutes after the conference ended (I live just 15 minutes by bike from the place where 33rd Degree was held) I realized that there are many thing in my life I can change and make better.
 So with this post it begins.
 I hope **you** enjoyed reading.
 If you attended 33rd Degree, I hope that it was a good remainder about what you experienced.
-If you wasn't there in 2014, I'd like you to wait for recordings and see what possibly interested you.
+If you weren't there in 2014, I'd like you to wait for recordings and see what possibly interested you.

 Initially I wanted to write about all talks I attended, but as you see I'm quite verbose and it'll be far to long post if I mentioned them.
 Maybe one day...